-Australian fisheries managers have used a combination of a legal minimum and maximum lengths, legal minimum and maximum gillnet mesh sizes, closed seasons and closed nursery areas.
-These measures may have less utility in the ICES area as tope is taken here mainly in mixed fisheries.
+Australian fisheries managers have used a combination of legal minimum and maximum lengths, legal minimum and maximum gillnet mesh sizes, closed seasons and closed nursery areas.
+These technical measures may have less utility in the ICES area as tope is taken here mainly in mixed fisheries.
+Spatio-temporal measures would require further information on e.g. pupping and nursery grounds prior to assessing their suitability across the ICES area.